 - Credit card icon next to each of the pet owner's name.
 In a group appointment (i.e. a puppy class), the credit card icon appears next to each pet owner's name

-- Create the invoice as follows.
+- Create the invoice.
 Client doesn't get charged yet.

 - Uncheck the "Send this invoice".
 You will want to charge the deposit on your side, otherwise there's no certainty they will pay it on theirs.